 The founder of Birth by Grace Midwifery in Atlanta, Taylor grew up on the south side of Chicago and worked as a labour and delivery nurse for years before deciding to go to midwifery school.
 She remembers the first time she met a midwife – she thought: Wait!
 You’re delivering a baby and you’re not a physician?

-I met Pearson and Taylor in early 2020, after writing a on an epidemic of anxiety in American motherhood.
+I met Pearson and Taylor in early 2020, after writing a book on an epidemic of anxiety in American motherhood.
 Interviewing black mothers, I became fascinated by the history of black midwifery in the US and appalled by how little I knew about it.
 In writing the book, I’d wanted to find resonances and gaps between the experiences of white and black mothers.
 I discovered that for many of the black women I talked to, experiencing birth with a midwife or helping other black women give birth was a cathartic, empowering, and transformative experience – and it often stood in stark contrast to traumatic encounters with hospitals, doctors, and medical institutions.

 That Pearson was hesitant to get a home birth and Taylor doubtful that anyone other than doctors could deliver babies shows just how the practice of midwifery, once performed predominantly by black women in the US, has been systematically eliminated and replaced by the predominately white male field of obstetrics – with consequences for all women, but particularly severe ones for black women.
 It is a history that mirrors the wider history of racism, patriarchy and capitalism in the US.